ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

     expected: ham

 Voila!!
-We've developed a model that can attempt to predict spam vs ham classification!
+We've developed a model that can classify spam vs ham messages!

 ```python